John Aloysius Marshall: Death and legacy

 John Marshall died in Springfield on July 3, 1994, at age 66.
 The Bishop John A. Marshall School in Morrisville, Vermont, was named after Marshall, but changed its name to All Saints Catholic Academy after controversy arose surrounding Marshall tenure as bishop.
 The Bishop Marshall Center is located in St. Michael's Cathedral in Springfield.

 In a 2007 civil lawsuit against the Diocese of Burlington, the personal file of Reverend Alfred Willis, a diocesan priest, showed that Marshall transferred him to a different parish after receiving sexual abuse complaints.
-In February 1978, three parents from St. Anthony Parish in Burlington had accused Willis of sexually abusing a teenage boy on a camping trip in 1977, when Willis was still a deacon.
+In February 1978, three parents from St. Anthony Parish in Burlington accused Willis of sexually abusing a teenage boy on a camping trip in 1977, when Willis was still a deacon.
 Willis denied the accusations.
-A psychiatrist told Marshall that Wills just had odd habits.
-In 1979, Marshall had transferred Willis to St. Ann's Parish in Milton, Vermont, without notify the pastor or the parish of Willis' previous accusations.
+A psychiatrist told Marshall that Willis just had odd habits.
+In 1979, Marshall transferred Willis to St. Ann's Parish in Milton, Vermont, without notifying the pastor or the parish of Willis' previous accusations.
 Other accusations soon emerged from St. Ann's.
-Marshall sent Wills away for treatment and initiated a church trial, which found Willis guilty.
+Marshall sent Willis away for treatment and initiated a church trial, which found Willis guilty.
 Willis was eventually defrocked in 1985.

 In 2008, a Colorado man sued the Diocese of Burlington, saying that the diocese was negligent in hiring a priest who sexually abused him as a minor over 100 times between 1976 and 1978 at Christ the King Church in Burlington.
-Marshall had allowed Reverend Edward Paquette to transfer from the Diocese of Fort Wayne in Indiana, despite warnings from the bishop of Fort Wayne.
+Marshall allowed Reverend Edward Paquette to transfer from the Diocese of Fort Wayne in Indiana, despite warnings from the bishop of Fort Wayne.
 Paquette was ultimately accused of abusing over 20 children in the Diocese of Burlington.